IanSinColorado/PropertySearch/README.md

-# Python Tool to Search for Properties with the Datafinity API
+# Python Tool to Search for Property Listings with the Datafinity API

 This software tool is a property search engine that uses the [Datafinity API](https://developer.datafiniti.co/docs/get-started) more specifically the property data.
-This tool allows the user to search for properties from Datafinity's API and returns a list of properties and their name, address, date of most recent update, city, and max price.
+This tool allows the user to search for properties with a variety of search criteria from Datafinity's API including country, cities, property status, province, max price, and number of search results to return.
+The program will then use the python requests library to query the API and print a list of properties with information including their name, address, date of most recent listing update, city, and max price.

 ## Requirements